heroku/cowboy/manual/cowboyku_static.md

-cowboy_static
+cowboyku_static
 =============

-The `cowboy_static` module implements file serving capabilities by using the REST semantics provided by `cowboy_rest`.
+The `cowboyku_static` module implements file serving capabilities by using the REST semantics provided by `cowboyku_rest`.

 Types
 -----